 nanocomposites, gels, and especially concentrated suspensions incorporated with solid particles at concentrations which by design attempt to approach the maximum packing fraction of the solid phase (highly filled materials)

 We carry out contract research for companies and Government agencies in a wide range of fields which include the synthesis of crystalline particles and nanoparticles, wetting and compounding of nanoparticles and particles with polymeric binders and gels, analysis of rheological behavior of suspensions and rheology of polymers and characterization of various material parameters for viscoelastic and viscoplastic constitutive equations, analysis of the microstructure distributions and degree of mixedness of ingredients and particle size distributions, control of the ultimate properties including magnetic and electrical properties,

 processability analysis in single and twin screw extruders, modeling and numerical analysis of various processing operations.
 One principal area of current focus is in the area of preparation and manufacture of scaffolds from biodegradable polymers for various tissue engineering applications.

-To get a better understanding of what we do please refer to our publications, presentations, newsletters, and descriptions of technologies.
-A virtual tour of our facilities is also available.
-If desired we can provide direct web access to our laboratories or demonstrate some of our capabilities using a web camera (please contact).
+To get a better understanding of what we do please refer to our publications, capabilities, and technologies.
 For further information please contact: